If you’re a web designer who builds your projects from scratch, you’ll know how difficult it is to find a UI kit that’s actually usable.

 - They don’t use Figma’s Auto Layout

-A couple of weeks go I came across Untitled UI, and I have to say, it's easily the best UI kit I've used so far.
+I recently came across Untitled UI, and I have to say, it’s easily the best UI kit I’ve ever used.

-In this article, I'm going to talk about who, what, where, why and when you should use it.
+In this review, I’m going to talk about what it is, who it’s for, and why & when I think you should use it.

 Let’s get into the review!